kydoc/kisi_test/External Power Supply & Fail Safe Electric Lock With REX & Motion Sensor.md

-<h3>Connecting the Kisi Controller Pro to a fail-safe lock with external power together with a push to exit button and a motion sensor.</h3>
+<h3>Connecting the Kisi Controller Pro to a fail-safe lock with external power together, with a push to exit button and a motion sensor.</h3>

 Connecting the Kisi Controller Pro to the lock will allow you to unlock the door with the Kisi App.
 With a "push to exit" button on the inside of the secured space the door can be opened even without the app.
 You should also consider placing a keypad or card reader on the outside of the secured space just in case the Kisi Controller is not accessible from the internet.
 Click [here](https://help.kisi.io/hc/en-us/articles/360007494813-Recommended-Electric-Locks-Other-Equipment) for help with choosing and installing a keypad/cardreader